vaslabs/sparrow/README.md

 }'
 ```

-You'll get back a response of 4 characters.
+You'll get back a response of 4 characters or your custom sequence.
 If you then visit http://localhost:8080/<thefourcharacters> you should be redirected to the url.

 ### To view stats